Stress and ulcerative colitis (UC) go hand-in-hand.

 Many people find additional support in the form of online or IRL support groups.
 “This can be very normalizing and validating to meet other people who have the same kinds of things going on in their life,” Dr. Lupe says.

-But ongoing struggles with mood, stress, body image, sleep, anxiety or coping with the day-to-day challenges of living with IBD should be addressed by a mental health professional.
+But ongoing struggles with mood, stress, body image, sleep, anxiety or coping with the day-to-day challenges of living with UC should be addressed by a mental health professional.

 “I think there’s a lot of stigma, and a lot of patients have fear of talking about some of this other stuff that’s going on,” Dr. Lupe says.
 “People don’t always realize that there are things that we can do to help our bodies and minds cope so that we can have a life and keep moving forward.
 So make sure that you advocate for yourself and find a way to talk to someone.”